As is so often the case, Charlie Goodwin had no idea that this was the day that would change the rest of his life.

 Rita leaned her head back and laughed out loud.
 It was something he had never seen her do before, and that was unfortunate because she had a wonderful warm laugh.

-Still chuckling, she reached in her pocket and pulled out her notebook.
+Still chuckling, she reached into her pocket and pulled out her notebook.

 Hesitating for only a second he said, “Can I ask why you carry that?”

 “This morning you can ask me about anything.
 That will be the test.
-If you are still interested after I tell you my story than you are either crazy or the sweetest man on earth.
+If you are still interested after I tell you my story, you are either crazy or the sweetest man on earth.
 My money is on the latter.”

 “Okay.
 So why do you carry the notebook instead of a phone?”

 Donna walked over with her coffee.
 She smiled at Rita and said, “This one is on the house, I don’t care what Charlie says.
 It’s just good to see you again.”